winterch/schichtplan/README.md

 ## Development
 If you find errors please open an issue or send a pull request!

+__If you followed the laradock setup, you don't need this section, since laradock will provide the dev server__

 To start devloping, clone the repo, install the dependencies and copy the `.env.example` to .env.
 You want to check the values in the `.env` file, before starting to develop.